sshaper/dockersetup/README.md

 # DOCKERSETUP INSTRUCTIONS
 The following are the instructions for the docker setup.
 What this will do is set up a Node.js web application with a MySQL database within a Docker container.

-This was tested on  Ubuntu 16.04 in Digital Ocean.
+This was tested on Ubuntu 16.04.
+The vm was created in Digital Ocean using the one click app that installs Docker and Ubuntu

 ## THE FOLLOWING IS A RESET PROCEDURE INCASE THE INSTALLATION FAILS USING DOCKER